-data A <data. frame> containing the date of report and both primary and secondary reports.

-secondary A call to secondary_opts() or a list containing the following binary variables:

-cumulative, historic, primary_hist_additive, current, primary_current_additive.
-These parameters control the structure of the secondary model, see secondary_opts()

-for details.
+data A <data.frame> containing the date of report and both primary and secondary reports.
+Optionally this can also have a logical accumulate column which indicates whether data should be added to the next data point.
+This is useful when modelling e.g. weekly incidence data.
+See also the fill_missing() function which helps add the accumulate column with the desired properties when dealing with non-daily data.
+If any accumulation is done this happens after truncation as specified by the truncation argument.</data.frame> secondary A call to secondary_opts() or a list containing the following binary variables: cumulative, historic, primary_hist_additive, current, primary_current_additive.
+These parameters control the structure of the secondary model, see secondary_opts() for details.

-delays A call to delay_opts() defining delay distributions between primary and secondary observations See the documentation of delay_opts() for details.
-By default a diffuse prior is assumed with a mean of 14 days and standard deviation of 7 days (with a standard deviation of 0.5 and 0.25 respectively on the log scale).

-truncation A call to trunc_opts() defining the truncation of the observed data.
+delays A call to delay_opts() defining delay distributions between primary and sec- ondary observations See the documentation of delay_opts() for details.
+By default a diffuse prior is assumed with a mean of 14 days and standard devia- tion of 7 days (with a standard deviation of 0.5 and 0.25 respectively on the log scale). truncation A call to trunc_opts() defining the truncation of the observed data.
 Defaults to trunc_opts(), i.e. no truncation.
-See the estimate_truncation() help file for an approach to estimating this from data where the dist list element returned by estimate_truncation() is used as the truncation argument here, thereby obs A list of options as generated by obs_opts() defining the observation model.

-stan A list of stan options as generated by stan_opts().
+See the estimate_truncation() help file for an approach to estimating this from data where the dist list element returned by estimate_truncation() is used as the truncation argument here, thereby propagating the uncertainty in the estimate. obs A list of options as generated by obs_opts() defining the observation model.
+Defaults to obs_opts(). stan A list of stan options as generated by stan_opts().
 Defaults to stan_opts().

-burn_in Integer, defaults to 14 days.
+Can be used to override data, init, and verbose settings if desired. burn_in Integer, defaults to 14 days.
 The number of data points to use for estimation but not to fit to at the beginning of the time series.
 This must be less than the number of observations.

-Logical, defaults to TRUE.
-Should zeros at the start of the time series be filtered zero_threshold [Experimental] Numeric defaults to Inf.
+CrIs Numeric vector of credible intervals to calculate. priors A <data.frame> of named priors to be used in model fitting rather than the defaults supplied from other arguments.
+This is typically useful if wanting to inform an estimate from the posterior of another model fit.</data.frame> model A compiled stan model to override the default model.
+May be useful for package developers or those developing extensions. weigh_delay_pri ors Logical.
+If TRUE, all delay distribution priors will be weighted by the number of observation data points, in doing so approximately placing an independent prior at each time step and usually preventing the posteriors from shifting.
+If FALSE (default), no weight will be applied, i.e. delay distributions will be treated as a single parameters. verbose Logical, should model fitting progress be returned.
+Defaults to interactive(). filter_leading zeros Logical, defaults to TRUE.
+Should zeros at the start of the time series be filtered out. zero_threshold [Experimental] Numeric defaults to Inf.
 Indicates if detected zero cases are meaningful by using a threshold number of cases based on the 7-day average.
 If the average is above this threshold then the zero is replaced using fill.

-priors A <data.frame> of named priors to be used in model fitting rather than the defaults supplied from other arguments.
-This is typically useful if wanting to inform an estimate from the posterior of another model fit.

-model A compiled stan model to override the default model.
-May be useful for package developers or those developing extensions.

-weigh_delay_priors

-Logical.
-If TRUE, all delay distribution priors will be weighted by the number of observation data points, in doing so approximately placing an independent prior at each time step and usually preventing the posteriors from shifting.
-If FALSE (default), no weight will be applied, i.e. delay distributions will be treated as a single parameters.

-verbose Logical, should model fitting progress be returned.
-Defaults to interactive().

-...
-Additional parameters to pass to stan_opts().

-reports Deprecated; use data instead.